Get a property report and suburb profile for any property in Baxter

 Baxter suburb profile

-Baxter is a charming suburb located on the Mornington Peninsula, approximately 50km southeast of Melbourne's CBD.
+Baxter is a charming suburb located in Victoria's Mornington Peninsula, approximately 50km southeast of Melbourne's CBD.
 Known for its semi-rural atmosphere, Baxter offers a peaceful lifestyle with a strong sense of community.
-The suburb is surrounded by lush greenery and farmland, providing a serene escape from the hustle and bustle of city life.
-Baxter features a mix of residential properties, from traditional homes to modern developments, catering to diverse preferences.
-With convenient access to public transport and major roads, Baxter is well-connected while maintaining its tranquil charm, making it an appealing choice for families and retirees.
+The suburb is surrounded by lush greenery and farmland, providing a tranquil escape from the hustle and bustle of city life.
+Baxter features a mix of residential properties, from traditional homes to modern developments, catering to diverse lifestyles.
+With convenient access to public transport and major roadways, Baxter is an ideal location for those seeking a balance between country living and urban convenience.

 Baxter property market performance

-Baxter's property market has shown modest growth over the past 12 months, with house values increasing by 5.9%.
-However, unit values have remained stable with no change.
-Despite the lack of median price data, the market activity indicates a limited number of transactions, with 8 houses and 2 units sold over the past year.
+Baxter’s property market has shown some interesting dynamics over the past 12 months.
+House values have increased by 5.3%, while unit values have remained stable.
+Despite the lack of a current median price for both houses and units, the market activity indicates a modest level of transactions, with 7 houses and just 1 unit sold in the past year.

-Houses in Baxter are selling relatively quickly, with a median of 17 days on the market, while there is no recent data for units, suggesting limited activity in that segment.
-This could indicate a stronger demand for houses compared to units in the area.
+Houses in Baxter are selling relatively quickly, with a median of 24 days on the market, while there is no recent data for units, suggesting limited activity in that segment.
+The rental market has seen a notable divergence, with house rents increasing by 3.4% and unit rents surging by 18.1%, indicating a strong demand for rental units in the area.

 HousesUnits